jcainuk/dojo-blog/README.md

 ## "serve": "json-server --watch data/db.json --port 8000",
-Opening up a second terminal and using "npm run server" you can host the JSON data in db.json locally.
+Opening up a second terminal and using "npm run serve" you can host the JSON data in db.json locally.

 ## Dependencies